About Animal Behaviour Matters

 Animal Behaviour Matters is owned and operated by Jade Fountain, a fully qualified, internationally trained behaviour consultant who works with companion animals, exotic and native species.
 We provide expertise in working with everything from fish, marsupials and goats to vultures, sea lions and cheetahs.
 Our focus is founded on applied behaviour analysis and positive reinforcement to teach and change behaviour in any species.
 We are also human coaches, dedicated to building knowledge, skills, passion and cohesion in animal care teams and with handlers or trainers.

 Jade has studied animal behaviour, learning and welfare, applied behaviour analysis and zoology.
-Jade is currently undertaking a PhD in animal affect and neuroscience in animal training contexts.
+Jade is currently undertaking a PhD in animal and veterinary sciences at the University of Adelaide, looking at efficacy of training and enrichment to improve welfare.
 She has a Masters of Applied Behaviour Analysis and a Masters in Science (Animal Behaviour/Zoology), in which she studied reward pathways in the brain during learning in chickens, field observations of animal behaviour in Africa and aggressive behaviour in native birds as part of her academic research.
 Her BSc was in zoology/psychology studying personality in Tasmanian devils and interning in a lab researching personality in explosive detector dogs.
 She is a Certified Dog and Cat Behaviour Consultant with the International Association for Animal Behaviour Consultants (IAABC), a Certified Professional Dog Trainer (CPDT-KA) and has graduated from the Karen Pryor Academy of Animal Behaviour and Training (KPA-CTP).